ciphertxt/AzureStorageGuidance/guidance/logging.md

 | 432,000            | West US 2 | Hot              | $0.05        | $1.50             | $90.00          | $2,160.00      |
 | 432,000            | West US 2 | Premium          | $0.0175      | $0.525            | $31.50          | $756           |

 If the data is short-lived in Azure Storage - meaning you are using blobs as an intermediary layer or part of a broader data movement and analysis solution and as soon as data has been picked up by the next stage of your pipeline you delete it – you might consider writing directly to the Premium tier.
-While the price per GiB is higher for storage costs, the transaction prices are lower as demonstrated above.
+While the price per GiB is higher for storage costs, the transaction prices are lower as demonstrated above - on the order of 65% less per day in the target region assuming consistent throughput.
 Azure also promises higher throughput and lower latency in the Premium tier.

 ### Frequent flushes and transaction limits